larkintuckerllc/aws-sysops-associate/1/cloudwatch/README.md

 &nbsp;

 > When creating an alarm, select an alarm monitoring period that is greater than or equal to the metric's monitoring period.

 -AWS-[Amazon CloudWatch Concepts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html)

 > With Amazon CloudWatch, there is no up-front commitment or minimum fee; you simply pay for what you use.
 You will be charged at the end of the month for your usage.

+**note:** A Cloud Guru; supports on-premise.

 ### Pricing